stryker-mutator/stryker-net/docs/Introduction.md

 custom_edit_url: https://github.com/stryker-mutator/stryker-net/edit/master/docs/Introduction.md
 ---

-Welcome to the Stryker for .NET documentation.
-Stryker for C# is also known as Stryker.NET or stryker-net.
+Welcome to the documentation for Stryker for .NET.
+Also known as Stryker.NET or stryker-net.

 ### Stryker.NET